tolis-e/mobile-web-applications-jenkins-android-openshift/README.md

 ![Jenkins setup build triggers and configuration](https://raw.github.com/tolis-e/jenkins-mobile-web-app-android-img/master/jenkins_17.png)

 Setup the emulator options.
 You can either select an existing emulator or configure a new one.
 In case you have build slaves which are headless (e.g. servers without a graphical user interface), you can still run an Android Emulator even although, by default, the emulator does require a graphical environment.
 You have to untick the "Show emulator window" configuration option in your job configuration.
 Obviously when executing the test on a headless build machine, it is executed much faster.
+Do not rely to the below configuration of the emulator since it was created just to verify that the whole procedure works.
+In order to configure your emulator check the [Jenkins Android Emulator](https://wiki.jenkins-ci.org/display/JENKINS/Android+Emulator+Plugin) plugin's page.

 ![Jenkins emulator options](https://raw.github.com/tolis-e/jenkins-mobile-web-app-android-img/master/jenkins_18.png)